 The “one free bite” rule was once so widespread that many people assume it is still the law.
 In fact, it is the law in some states.
 Fortunately, it is no longer the law in California.

 The California legislature enacted section 3342 of the Civil Code to replace the “one free bite” rule with a rule of strict liability.
 That law provides that the “owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner's knowledge of such viciousness.”

 There are no free bites in California.
 Section 3342 makes California dog owners strictly responsible for the behavior of their dogs.
-It is no longer necessary to prove that the dog bit another person or that the owner had reason to know that the dog might bite someone.
+When executing the steps necessary in a personal injury lawsuit in California pertaining to dog bites, the strict liability rule applies.
 The current law requires dog owners to assume that their dogs might bite someone and to take action to prevent that from happening.
 If they fail to do so and the dog bites someone, the dog bite victim is entitled to compensation.

 Dogs do not carry insurance but many dog owners do.
 If a dog bite occurred in the owner's home or on the owner's property, compensation for the bite is likely available through a homeowner's insurance policy.
 Depending on the wording of the policy, that coverage may be available even if the dog was not on the owner's property (for example, if the owner was taking the dog for a walk) when the bite occurred.

 Renter's insurance provides similar coverage to dog owners who rent property.
 If a dog was inside a vehicle when the bite occurred, the vehicle owner's automobile liability insurance might provide coverage for the bite.
 Finally, some people have dog owner liability insurance coverage.
 Dog owners usually buy that coverage because their other insurance expressly excludes coverage for dog bites.